How to get rid of shaving rash on legs

 Shaving rash can be painful and annoying.
 That’s why our razor has been specifically designed to fight against irritated skin!
 We’re of the opinion that the best way to avoid irritation is to stop it happening in the first place.

-3 quick tips to stop shaving rash on legs
+3 quick tips to stop shaving rash

 Your razor.
 Use a single-blade razor.
 More blades equals more friction and that leads to increased irritation.
 Dermatologists agree.

 Your blade.
 Make sure you're using a sharp blade.
 A dull blade will increase the chances of red bumps.
 They need changed roughly every 4 - 7 shaves to ensure smooth hair removal.